 - Abnormal behavior or swimming patterns

 Watch out for potential issues in your aquarium, and also when you’re out shopping for new fish.
-Always purchase fish raised in a health environment.
+Always purchase fish raised in a healthy environment.
 Don’t bring home a fish that has been housed with sick fish.

 Be sure to follow any specific care instructions from your breeder or local pet store when you purchase a new fish.
 These should always supersede any general guidelines.

-Take care when selecting tankmates if you decide to create a community habitat.
+Take care when selecting tank mates if you decide to create a community habitat.
 First and foremost, make sure there’s plenty of room in the aquarium for your cichlid to have its own space.

 Fish that will be sharing the waters with a cichlid stand a good chance of being accosted.
-Aggressive fish will fight back, which could result in injury (or worse) of both fish.
+Aggressive fish will fight back, which could result in injury (or worse) for both fish.
 Small fish will probably become that day’s lunch.

 Bottom-feeding fish can make good neighbors for African cichlids.
 Stick to varieties that are similar in size and temperament.
-Many people have had success in keeping African catfish with various African cichlid varieties.
+Many people have had success in keeping African catfish with various cichlid varieties.
 The two should mostly keep to themselves since they occupy different parts of the tank.
 However, it’s always possible that the aggressive fish will try to attack one another.

 It’s best to put multiple types of fish together when all are juveniles.
 Introducing a new fish to an established cichlid tank is likely to result in injury (or worse).